 Henry Morales, Mi Papa Jose (Awarded Most Compelling Interpretation of Theme by Nina Guzmán)

 “My experience as a first-generation Guatemalan American inspires me to explore themes of labor, identity, hybridity, and place through works that mix non-traditional and familiar materials.
+I am driven to explore what it means to be a child of immigrants and investigate the impact of migrating and assimilating to a new land.”

 “I explore the family bond and emotional narrative from my own viewpoint.”